A Mexican side sensation everyone will want to try!

 The words Refried Beans come from the Spanish name for the dish—frijoles refritos.
 In Spanish “refritos” means “well fried”.

-Refried Beans are a great side option to eat with a delicious and juicy steak, with some enchiladas, or even with lots of taquitos and burritos.
+Refried Beans are a great side option to eat with a delicious and juicy steak, enchiladas, and especially your favorite José Olé taquitos and burritos.

 1. Place the beans in a large bowl, cover with an ample amount of water and allow to soak overnight.